bersch/ST7735S/README.md

 This library uses the Terminus Font available at http://terminus-font.sourceforge.net/

-The display size is bigger than the tagged size of 80x160, mine is 106x161 pixels.
-You may modify st7735s.h and change WIDTH and HEIGHT to meet your requirements.

 In order to use your desired BDF-fonts use the ./tools/bdf2c.pl script.
 The bdf2c.pl script can only handle fonts with fixed width.

-The chars of a font can be limited by defining a range '0-9'.
+The chars of a font can be limited by defining a range i.e. '0-9'.

 # Wiring